brunoluiz/brunoluiz.github.io/content/blog/2019/feb/a-guide-to-npm-package-publishing/index.md

 ![Photo by Paul Esch-Laurent on Unsplash](header.jpeg)

 If you are not new in the JavaScript world, you might have already heard about [npm](https://www.npmjs.com/).
-It is a package manager that let developers easily add dependencies to a project, as `npm install hello-world`.
+It is a package manager that let developers easily add dependencies to projects, as `npm install hello-world`.
 But, have you ever asked "How do I create and publish my own packages"?

 ## How a package is composed?

-Packages are quite simple in JavaScript.
+Packages are quite simple to create in JavaScript.
 A `package.json` and `index.js` can already do the job.
 Look at `dedupe` for example:

 ![dedupe repository](dedupe.png)

-There are other useful files such as `.gitignore` and `.npmignore`, `LICENSE` and `README.md`, but the main ones are there: `package.json` and `index.js`.
+There are other useful files such as `.gitignore`, `.npmignore`, `LICENSE` and `README.md`, but the main ones are there: `package.json` and `index.js`.
 Having these, the package just need to be published in a repository, such as the [npm public](https://www.npmjs.com/).
-Through this guide, you will be able to have a simple package created and published on npm.
+Through this guide, you will be able to have a simple package published on npm.

 ## Create a npm package

 While doing [apimock.in](https://apimock.in), I had to create multiple serverless stacks.
-Each have error handlers and, as most of the errors are quite the same, a good practice is to extract these definitions into a package and just install it on each serverless stack.
+Each had error handlers and, as most of the errors are quite the same, a good practice would be to extract these definitions into a package and just install it on each serverless stack.
 This use case will be used as the example through this post.

 ### Create a npmjs.com account